cczhu/OpenDataToronto/BikeShare/README.md

 IAM.

 ### 3. Create an EC2 instance
-* Under the default VPC, create a new security group for the EC2 instance.
+* Under the default VPC, create a new security group for the EC2 instance, opening the ports needed (eg. 8050) to run the dash app and nginx server.
 * Launch a t2.micro EC2 instance and associate it with the security group.
 * Create an Elastic IP and associate it with your instance.